EssKayz/CertificateManager/Documentation/installation.md

 To install the software >

-Make sure you have Python 3.6.x or better installed. https://www.python.org/downloads/
+Make sure you have Python 3.6.x or newer installed. https://www.python.org/downloads/

 Then, download the project source files